vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Notional maintains on-chain liquidity pools that serve as a ready counter-party for borrowers and lenders at all time.
 The exchange rate between USDC and fUSDC at the specific maturity represents the fixed interest rate that users receive on Notional.
 In other words, the interest rate for lending and borrowing on Notional V2 is defined by the fCash Markets.

 #### Liquidity Provider

 Liquidity providers play a crucial role in contributing cTokens and fCash to liquidity pools.
 The LP mints a pair of fCash tokens (these cancel out at maturity), and they deposit cToken and +fCash into the pool.
 In return for their contribution, these providers are entitled to earn fees every time a borrower or lender trades between cTokens and fCash within the pool.

 Liquidity providers are important for stabilizing interest rates and they bear the risk of impermanent loss depending on the demand for lending and borrowing.
+Every borrow/lend action will incur some slippage in the interest rate, with the magnitude determined by the size of the loan compared to the overall liquidity in the pool.
+It is therefore essential that liquidity providers are adequately incentivized to ensure that the fixed-rate borrowing and lending market is stable.

 It's worth noting that both liquidity providers and borrowers can mint fCash.
-Each fCash token is always minted in pairs, consisting of a +fCash and a -fCash token.
-These two tokens represent a claim and an obligation, respectively, with the netting to a zero position change.
+The borrower sells +fCash into the pool in exchange for currency, and holds the obligation (-fCash) to repay at the predefined future date.
+By contrast, liquidity providers serve as counterparty to both parties by making the underlying asset available to borrowers and +fCash available to lenders.

 ![](https://3597103031-files.gitbook.io/~/files/v0/b/gitbook-legacy-files/o/assets%2F-MX2K6zXuGl2Zi-qgoUj%2F-MfKPITPv8YEBxbZh665%2F-MfKPizWILHrStwWO4Uc%2Fuser_types.png?alt=media&token=b2225422-a74b-4672-91f6-7f9efb1113b0)

 Source: Notional Finance [Docs](https://docs.notional.finance/notional-v2/notional-v2-basics/liquidity-pools)

 #### nToken

-Notional provides users with a way to passively earn returns by providing liquidity to their platform, and the primary method for doing so is through nTokens.
+Supplying liquidity to a multitude of markets with different maturity dates would be cumbersome for Notional LPs, so instead it makes use of a passive strategy through nTokens.
 These tokens automate the process of minting fCash and depositing suitable assets into the liquidity pool with different maturities for the liquidity provider.
 By holding nTokens, users can earn returns from providing liquidity to Notional across all active maturities without needing to interact with the individual liquidity pools.

 To mint nTokens, a user deposits cTokens into the nToken account.
-The account then distributes the user's liquidity into the underlying liquidity pools for that currency and holds the resultant liquidity tokens, which represent the nToken account's claim on the user's deposited liquidity.
+The account then distributes the user's liquidity into the underlying pools for that currency and holds the resultant liquidity tokens, which represent the nToken account's claim on the user's deposit.
 The distribution is based on a set of governance parameters known as "deposit shares," which are percentage figures that determine how much of a user's total liquidity is deposited into each individual market.

 ![assets2F-MX2K6zXuGl2Zi-qgoUj2F-Me7Mven0A-wvy5XmpvY2F-Me7OujUY9QNbjAnUvTI2FnToken_02](https://user-images.githubusercontent.com/51072084/220424899-fc4a3145-4828-4492-a620-9ece3c07f04a.png)

 Source: Notional Finance [Docs](https://docs.notional.finance/notional-v2/ntokens/minting-ntokens)

-Providing incentives to liquidity providers is critical to ensure that the essential use case of providing fixed-rate borrowing and lending services is not negatively affected.

 ### Notional AMM and Interest rate oracle

 To optimize the trading experience, the AMM curve used by Notional must be designed with a balance between flatness and flexibility.
 A relatively flat curve ensures that normal trading conditions result in reasonable levels of slippage, while allowing for accommodating market repricings requires a more flexible curve.